neuroevolution-ai/ProcgenAutoencoder/README.md

 ```bash
 pip install -e .
 ```
-## Use Autoencoders
+## Use Gym-Environments

-1 ) Install Autoencoder using

-2 ) After you installed your package , you can create an instance of the environment with:
+After you installed your package , you can create an instance of the environment with:

 ```python
 import gym